You may be eligible for funded training from Construction Skills Queensland (CSQ)

 for a nationally recognised Work Health & Safety program.

-Does your work involve constructing, deconstructing, reconstructing, renovating, altering, demolishing, relocating, maintaining or repairing in the Queensland building and construction industry?
+Does your organisation or business work constructing, deconstructing, reconstructing, renovating, altering, demolishing, relocating, maintaining or repairing in the Queensland building and construction industry?

 BSB41415 Certificate IV in Work Health and Safety